Relative \'etale slices and cohomology of moduli spaces: Cohomology in families

 \begin{prop} Let $f: M \to S$ be a locally isotrivial morphism (\Cref{defn: locally isotrivial}).
-Assume that $M$ and $S$ are complex algebraic varieties, that $f$ is projective, and that $S$ smooth and connected.
-The evident mixed Hodge modules analogue of \Cref{supp coeff} hold, namely we have that
+Assume that $M$ and $S$ are complex algebraic varieties, that $f$ is projective, and that $S$ is smooth and connected.
+The evident mixed Hodge modules analogue of \Cref{supp coeff} holds, namely we have the following.

 \begin{enumerate} \item[(a)] For every $i \in \bZ^{\geq 0}$, the direct image sheaves $R^i f_* (\overline{\mathbb{Q}}_{\ell})_{M}$ and $R^i f_* \mathcal{IC}_{M}$ are locally constant on $S$.
 For each $i$, the sheaf $R^i f_* (\overline{\mathbb{Q}}_{\ell})_{M}$ underlies a smooth mixed Hodge module $\underline{L[\dim (S)]}$ on $S$, so that the local system $L$ carries a natural admissible mixed Hodge structure of weights at most $i$; similarly, for the sheaf $R^i f_* \mathcal{IC}_{M}$, except that in this case it underlies a polarizable variation of pure Hodge structures of weight $i$.